mozilla/gcp-ingestion/docs/validate.md

 ### Message Acks

-Messages should only be acknowledged in the PubSub raw topic subscription after delivery to either a validated topic or the error topic.
+Only acknowledge messages in the PubSub raw topic subscription after delivery to either a validated topic or the error topic.

-If this is not possible then any time a message is not successfully delivered to PubSub it should by treated as lost data and the appropriate time window will be backfilled from Cloud Storage in batch mode, and appropriate steps will be taken downstream to handle the backfill.
+If that is not possible then any time a message is not successfully delivered to PubSub treat it as lost data and backfill the appropriate time window from Cloud Storage in batch mode, and take appropriate steps downstream to handle the backfill.

-Deployments should always terminate functional pipelines using the `drain` method, to ensure ack'd messages are fully delivered.
+Always use the `drain` method to terminate functional pipelines, to ensure ack'd messages are fully delivered whenever possible.

 ### Deduplication

-Each `docId` will be allowed through "at least once", and only be rejected as a duplicate if we have completed delivery of a message with the same `docId`.
-Duplicates will be considered errors and sent to the error topic.
+Allow each `docId` through "at least once", and only reject it as a duplicate if we have completed delivery of a message with the same `docId`.
+Treat duplicates as errors and send them to the error topic.

-"Exactly once" semantics can be applied to derived data sets using SQL in BigQuery, and GroupByKey in Dataflow and Spark.
+"Exactly once" semantics can be achieved in later stages of the pipeline using SQL in BigQuery, and GroupByKey in Dataflow and Spark.

 ## Testing

-The validation service must have tests covering the full expected behavior.
+Test the full expected behavior of the service.

 ### CI Testing

-CI will test all of the behavior described in [Data Flow](#data-flow) including, but not limited to:
+Run CI tests for all of the behavior described in [Data Flow](#data-flow) including, but not limited to:

  * A valid message for every combination of